 The relative size S of the giant component in a journal was also associated with performance for ecology and social psychology.
-Teams publishing in journals with a high impact factor typically give rise to a large giant component, while teams publishing in low-impact journals typically form small isolated clusters.
-This suggests that teams publishing in high impact journals perform a better sampling of the knowledge within a field, and thus are able to more efficiently use the resources of the "invisible college."
+Teams publishing in journals with a highimpact factor typically give rise to a large giant component, whereas teams publishing in low-impact journals typically form small isolated clusters.
+This suggests that teams publishing in high-impact journals perform a better sampling of the knowledge within a field and thus are able to more efficiently use the resources of the invisible college.
 Surprisingly, neither p, q, or S were significantly correlated with impact factor in astronomy.
-This distinguishes astronomy from all the other creative enterprises considered.
+This distinguishes astronomy from the other creative enterprises considered.

-We have shown that team size evolves with time, probably up to an optimal size, as in the case of the BMI.
+We have shown that team size evolves with time, probably up to an optimal size as in the case of the BMI.
 A similar process may be occurring for the parameters quantifying expertise, p, and diversity, q.
-Four of the five fields considered-all except astronomy-have very similar values of p and q thus suggesting that a "universal" set of optimal values might exist.
-The fact that in astronomy there are no correlations between p, q, or S and the impact of journals, also indicates that this field is different from the others.
-Whether these differences are due to the needs imposed by the creative enterprise itself or to historical or other reasons is a question that we cannot answer conclusively.
+Four of the five fields considered, all except astronomy, have very similar values of p and q, thus suggesting that a "universal" set of